Frequently Asked Questions

 What are content stages in Hygraph?

-Every Hygraph project has two default content stages: Draft (content that has never been published and can be edited without affecting live content) and Published (content that is live).
+Hygraph provides two default content stages: Draft (content that has never been published and can be edited without affecting live content) and Published (content that is live).
 You can also create custom content stages for your project.
-Learn more about content stages.
+Note: Managing multiple custom stages may require additional workflow planning.
+Learn more.

-What are widgets in Hygraph and how are they used?
+What are sidebar widgets in Hygraph and what do they do?

 Features & Capabilities